 I have written a full-length novel, entitled, The Rockin' Chair.
 It is mainstream fiction; written from a male perspective to a female audience.
 A la Nicholas Sparks or Robert James Waller, the novel is based on three generations of men in Montana, and their very different roles within the family.
 The expectations of a father-vs-a grandfather; how attitude inevitably dictates life's memories; and the same truth has many perceptions.
 This tearjerker is complete at 235 pages.

 I'd like to see The Rockin’ Chair’s back cover filled with book reviews and was hoping you would consider giving it a read (and a brief critique) for dust jacket consideration.
 If you have any interest, I'd love to send it along.

 In this case, I attached the complete synopsis to the email and received a favorable response to my request.
-Since that pitch, this reviewer has endorsed each and every one of my books, so if someone agrees to endorse your work, that person should be on the top of your list for your future works, as well.
+Since that pitch, Noonie has reviewed each and every one of my books (so if someone agrees to endorse your work, they should be on the top of your list for your future works, as well).

 "Pressed Pennies is priceless!
 Steve Manchester has an obvious love of words and an amazing ability to use those words to create lasting images in the reader’s mind.
 His detail-oriented, richly drawn characters and descriptions make this story leap off the pages.

 This novel looks at the many faces of love.
 There is love lost and found again, love in the winter of life, and even love between parents and children.
 The large cast of characters helps to develop an engaging story that is rich in dialogue and drama.
 The subplots seamlessly weave together to form a perfect circle of life.